Ensembl/ensembl-website-help-and-docs/docs/ensembl-help/using-ensembl/ensembl-apps/species-selector/species-selector-intro.md

 You can also filter a table of genome assemblies by entering the
 * common name

 * scientific name

 * type, strain or cultivar

-* assembly name and
+* assembly name

 * assembly accession number

 * annotation provider or

 * annotation method

 into the filter box above the table of genome assemblies.

 ## The Species homepage